coduno/cli/README.md

 ## Usage

-### `coduno hello`

-This is quite a stupid command that just checks whether it is able to reach the Coduno API.

 ### `coduno login`

 Logs you in and stores an entry in `~/.netrc` (Linux, Mac OS) or respectively `$HOME\_netrc` like so: